 The Human Brain

 The human brain is the most versatile and effective tool.
 An investigator must educate him or her self about the paranormal and not just the ghost phenomenon.
 They need to study all aspects of parapsychology if they are going to have a well rounded understanding of the paranormal.
-They also need to learn and understand the basics of scientific research and how to conduct an effective investigation.
-Then and only then should you start worrying about the equipment and gadgets.
+They also need to learn and understand the basics of scientific research conducted now as well as in the past, and how an effective investigation should be contructed.
+Then and only then should you start considering the equipment and gadgets after understanding the potential tools and their limitations based on design, pros and cons.
 If you are just starting out or trying to organize a new team, do not get caught up in all the gadgets and technology.
+Question the methods of evidence collections and protocols .
 You can conduct an effective investigation and capture solid evidence with a cheap camera, tape recorder, and a compass if you are organized and have good understanding of basic investigative techniques.
+A cell phone could be used with the right apps.
 All the high tech equipment in the world cannot compensate for poor skills and lack of education.
+Critical thinking must be employed as the most important tool!
+Question EVERYTHING!
+If in doubt throw it out.
+Always be looking to learn.

 The KII Meter